• Skip to main content

 Instructions

-• Meanwhile – in a large mixing bowl, add eggs, seasoned salt, and pepper and whisk together.
-Add milk and whisk again.
+• In a large bowl, whisk together the eggs, seasoned salt, and black pepper.
+Add the evaporated milk and whisk until fully combined.
 Set aside.

-• Remove from oven and let rest for at least 15 minutes (or more) before serving.
+• Remove from the oven and let rest for at least 15 minutes before serving.

 Video